EkMishra/Weather-App/README.md

 # Weather-App

 The Weather App is a simple and user-friendly web application that allows users to check the weather for a specific location with ease.
-This project utilizes HTML, CSS, and JavaScript to create an interactive weather information retrieval tool
+This project utilizes HTML, CSS, and JavaScript to create an interactive weather information retrieval tool.

 Key Features: